-The first time I heard about E&O was, funnily, at a countryside pub in Surrey.
-It was near Christmas time.
-My friends and I were all in a jolly mood, jingly and ready for a big legless night.
-I toddled into the pub on a promise of a merry merry English Christmas and I was told that I would meet Terry.
 Terry is also a Malaysian living in the UK.
-He used to run the E&O Hotel, which at the time and shamefully, I knew nothing about.
-The night went on fabulously.
-Throw in a few rounds of bubbles with Chambong (which, according to Business Insider is intended for “the rapid and enhanced experience of champagne consumption” ROFL) and maybe some Strawpedoes…we all got predictably sloshed.
-I woke up the next day and forgot all about E&O and well, actually, most of the night.
+He used to run the E&O Hotel which, at the time (and rather shamefully), I knew nothing about.
+The night unfolded fabulously.
+Throw in a few rounds of bubbles with a Chambong (which, according to Business Insider, is intended for “the rapid and enhanced experience of champagne consumption” — ROFL), and perhaps a few Strawpedoes… and we all got predictably sloshed.
+I woke up the next day and forgot all about E&O and, well, most of the night too.

 A short one today to get you (and myself) through the week… Next time, we go to the Peranakan Mansion.
 You ought to come along.